|

 Gatlinburg, TN entrance

-From the interstate highway, I-40 takes Exit 407 (Sevierville) to TN-66 South.
+I-40 takes Exit 407 (Sevierville) from the interstate highway to TN-66 South.
 At the main intersection in Sevierville, continue straight onto US-441 South.
 Follow US-441 through Sevierville and Pigeon Forge into the park.

 From Sevierville and Pigeon Forge: Stay straight on US-441 South and continue into the park.